Chart Color Schemes

 Balga - Mirrabooka's young demographic places it in the bottom 15% of areas nationwide

 Balga - Mirrabooka has a median age of 33, which is younger than Greater Perth's figure of 37 and Australia's national average of 38 years.
 Compared to Greater Perth, Balga - Mirrabooka has a higher proportion of residents aged 25-34 (17.6%) but fewer residents aged 45-54 (10.9%).
 Between the 2021 Census and the present day, the population aged 75 to 84 has grown from 3.6% to 4.5%.
 Conversely, the proportion of residents aged 25 to 34 has decreased from 18.6% to 17.6%.
-By 2041, Balga - Mirrabooka's population is forecasted to undergo significant demographic changes.
-The 75 to 84 age group is projected to grow by 74%, adding 781 residents to reach a total of 1,833.
-This growth is part of an overall trend towards demographic aging, with residents aged 65 and older representing 59% of the anticipated population growth.
-Meanwhile, the populations aged 0 to 4 and 35 to 44 are expected to decline.
+By 2041, demographic forecasts indicate significant changes for Balga - Mirrabooka's population.
+The 75 to 84 age group is projected to grow by 74%, adding 781 residents and reaching a total of 1,833.
+This growth will contribute to the increasing proportion of residents aged 65 and older, who are expected to represent 59% of the population growth.
+Meanwhile, the populations aged 0-4 and 35-44 are anticipated to decline.